asyncapi/website/pages/blog/2024-march-summary.md

 <img src='/img/sponsors/aklivity_logo.png' alt='aklivity' width='500px' />
 </a>

-Additionally, we welcome back [RedHat](https://www.redhat.com/en) back as our Bronze sponsor for the AsyncAPI Initiative in 2024.
+Additionally, we welcome back [RedHat](https://www.redhat.com/en) back as our Bronze sponsor for 2024.
 We extend our gratitude to [Hugo Guerrero](https://www.linkedin.com/in/hugo-guerrero), our AsyncAPI Ambassador, for connecting the right people from RedHat.

 <a href='https://www.redhat.com/' target='_blank'>
 <img src='/img/sponsors/redhat.svg' alt='redhat' width='500px' />